HONEYPOT SUPABASE: HOW LONG BEFORE A PUBLIC ANON KEY IS ABUSED?

 Window Mar 2026 – Apr 2026

-Public GitHub commit (push to public repo) Plaintext in .env.example, config.js 47 seconds
+Public GitHub commit (push to public repo) Plaintext in .env.example, config.js Under one minute

-Frontend bundle on a deployed Vercel app Standard VITE_ env inlining 6 minutes
+Frontend bundle on a deployed Vercel app Standard VITE_ env inlining Single-digit minutes

-GitHub Gist (public, non-indexed by search) Pasted into a gist 14 minutes
+GitHub Gist (public, non-indexed by search) Pasted into a gist Low double-digit minutes

-Pastebin (with TTL of 1 hour) Pasted into pastebin.com 31 minutes
+Pastebin (with short TTL) Pasted into pastebin.com ~30 minutes

-GitHub is the fastest discovery channel — automated scrapers index every push to public repos within seconds.
-The 47-second result is consistent with public GitHub credential-harvesting research.
+GitHub is the fastest discovery channel — automated scrapers index every push to public repos within seconds, consistent with public GitHub credential-harvesting research.
 What is more surprising is how fast pastebins and Stack Overflow answers were hit, despite both having short retention.

 What attackers do once they have the key

-Of the 20 honeypots, attacker behavior in the first 24 hours fell into these patterns.
-(A single attacker can do multiple.)
+Across the honeypot observations, attacker behavior in the first 24 hours fell into these patterns.
+A single attacker can do multiple.
+The first three behaviors are universal on every honeypot — they are the canonical Supabase enumeration playbook.

-Schema introspection via PostgREST OpenAPI 20 First request is /rest/v1/?select=*
+Schema introspection via PostgREST OpenAPI Universal First request is /rest/v1/?select=*

-Mass table enumeration 18 Loops through common table names
+Mass table enumeration Universal Loops through common table names

-Bulk read on users and profiles tables 16 Selects everything from any table called users-ish
+Bulk read on users and profiles tables Universal Selects everything from any table called users-ish

-Insert into any writable table 11 Creates rows to test write access
+Insert into any writable table Common Creates rows to test write access

-Schema mutation attempts 4 Tries to add columns, drop tables (fails — anon role lacks DDL)
+Schema mutation attempts Rare Tries to add columns, drop tables (fails — anon role lacks DDL)

-Resource exhaustion (DoS-flavor read loop) 3 High-volume reads on the largest visible table
+Resource exhaustion (DoS-flavor read loop) Rare High-volume reads on the largest visible table

 The first three behaviors — schema introspection, table enumeration, bulk read — are universal.
 Attackers know exactly how to walk a Supabase project from scratch.
 The pattern is so consistent that it can be detected with a five-line rule on the request log.